 Step 0: Preparation

-You have already obtained a certificate (or a keystore file to store the certificate) that is used for ALM to sign SAML2 and OAuth token.
+You have already obtained a certificate (or a keystore file to store the certificate) that is used for ALM to sign SAML2 and OAuth tokens.

 The keystore file will be uploaded to SSO Configuration Tool.